Taoism > Masters > Lao-tzu

 Who Was Lao-tzu

 Disguised with the morals at the royal court, Lao-tzu would left and gone West.
-He met the Guardian of the Pass who asked him to compose a book.
+He met the Guardian of the mountain pass who asked him to compose a book of wisdom.
 This is how Tao-te ching took birth.

-"Lao-tzu cultivated the Tao and its attributes - wrote Ch'ien in his Historical Records - the chief aim of his studies being how to keep himself concealed and remain unknown."
+"Lao-tzu cultivated the Tao and its attributes - wrote Ch'ien in his records - the chief aim of his studies being how to keep himself concealed and remain unknown."

 At Lao-tzu's Death